jesusloveyt/fast-graphql/README.md

 # Skills
-FastAPI with GraphQL
+* FastAPI with GraphQL
-Flask with GraphQL
+* Flask with GraphQL
-django with GraphQL (VueJS, Angular)
+* Django with GraphQL (VueJS, Angular)

-React with GraphQL
+* React with GraphQL

 # GraphQL packages
 * graphql-core